facelessuser/BracketHighlighter/docs/customize.md

 ```

 ### content_highlight_bar
-This is an experimental setting which can enable displaying a vertical bar from the line containing the opening bracket to the line with the closing bracket.
-When [`align_content_highlight_bar`](#align_content_highlight_bar) set to `false`, the bar will be shown on the first column regardless of indent level of the brackets.
-When `align_content_highlight_bar` is set to `true`, the bar will be aligned and the bracket indent level.
+An experimental setting which can enable the display of a vertical bar that extends from the line containing the opening bracket to the line with the closing bracket.
+Takes a boolean `true` or `false`.
+When [align_content_highlight_bar](#align_content_highlight_bar) is set to `false`, the bar will be shown on the first column regardless of indent level of the brackets.
+When `align_content_highlight_bar` is set to `true`, the bar will be aligned at the bracket indent level.

 ```js
     // Experimental: Creates a visible bar at the beginning of all lines between